Animal Health, Welfare & Sustainable Populations

-Because many animals now need to live in some level of protected care ranging from large reserves, National Parks, and Marine Sanctuaries to accredited aquariums and zoos, understanding and meeting their health, welfare and population needs is of utmost importance.
-Our Animal Care and Health department support the needs of animals both in our care and elsewhere including sending medical supplies to support the care of thousands of radiated tortoises seized from wildlife traffickers in Madagascar and sending staff and medical supplies to South Africa to assist with African penguin rescues; our Learning department leads numerous sustainable population programs including Seafood Watch; and our Development department also raises funds to support wildlife in crisis situations including Australian wildfire animal rehabilitation efforts.
+Many animals now need to live in some level of protected care such as large reserves, National Parks Marine Sanctuaries, accredited aquariums and zoos.
+Understanding and meeting their health, welfare and population needs is of utmost importance.
+Our Animal Care and Health department supports the needs of animals both in our care and elsewhere, it sends medical supplies to support the care of thousands of radiated tortoises seized from wildlife traffickers in Madagascar.
+It also sends staff and medical supplies to South Africa to assist with African penguin rescues.
+Our Learning department leads numerous sustainable population programs such as Seafood Watch, and our Development department raises funds to support wildlife in crisis situations such as Australian wildfire animal rehabilitation efforts.

-Because many terrestrial and aquatic habitats have been diminished or even destroyed, restoration efforts are required if we are to restore a functional abundance and distribution of species.
-Our Volunteer and Events department have planted numerous pollinator gardens at our CFC campus and are opening a public butterfly garden at our main campus; Our Horticulture department is working to restore the Aquarium’s spoil island, Fantasy Island, and is involved with mangrove restoration projects; and our Learning department leads a Scouts Growing Seedlings Program to help scouts earn badges for learning about the importance of mangrove habitats and growing seedlings that will be used for future mangrove restoration projects.
+Because many terrestrial and aquatic habitats have been diminished or destroyed, restoration efforts are required if we are to restore a functional abundance and distribution of species.
+Our Volunteer and Events department has planted numerous pollinator gardens at our conservation campus and are opening a public butterfly garden at our main campus; our Horticulture department is working to restore the Aquarium’s spoil island, Fantasy Island, and is involved with mangrove restoration projects; and our Learning department leads a Scouts Growing Seedlings Program to help scouts earn badges for learning about the importance of mangrove habitats and growing seedlings that will be used for future mangrove restoration projects.

 Because plastic waste is harming wildlife and wild places at record levels, the consumption of single-use plastics and flow of plastics reaching our waterways must be significantly reduced.
-Our Learning and Marketing departments managed a successful Skip the Straw Campaign with visitors and local business and is expanding their focus to make a greater impact; our Marketing department manage a Bead-Free Bay Campaign as part of Tampa’s annual Gasparilla Pirate Festival and after the event, our Dive Operations department collects tons of beads strewn into the waterways; And our Volunteer and Events department organizes many community and beach clean-up events annually.
+Our Learning and Marketing departments managed a successful Skip the Straw Campaign with visitors and local business and is expanding their focus to make a greater impact.
+Our Marketing department manages a Bead-Free Bay Campaign as part of Tampa’s annual Gasparilla Pirate Festival and after the event, our Dive Operations department collects tons of beads strewn into the waterways.
+Our Volunteer and Events department organizes many community and beach clean-up events annually.